Skip to main content

 • Manchester City plays precise, possession football under Pep Guardiola.

-• Liverpool plays fast and attacking football under
+• Liverpool plays fast and attacking football under Arne Slot, who brings his fresh approach to high-tempo play.

 • Brighton plays lovely, passing football under Fabian Hürzeler, focusing on smart movement and team structure.